yt-project/yt/CONTRIBUTING.rst

 .. code-block:: bash

-  $ python2.7 setup.py develop
+  $ python setup.py develop

 If you have previously "installed" via ``setup.py install`` you have to
 re-install:

 .. code-block:: bash

-  $ python2.7 setup.py install
+  $ python setup.py install

 Only one of these two options is needed.